 A mountain painted and designed to tell the world of God’s love.
 This is one of my favorite stops in all of California and a place you will not soon forget.

-Located on both the 5 and 99 freeways, this spot has a little bit of everything for the weary traveler.
-Including everything from food and drinks to the worlds famous 7 story treehouse and art.
+Located on both the 5 and 99 freeways, Bravo Farms is a great road trip stop for the weary traveler.
+Including everything from food and drinks to a world-famous seven-story treehouse and art.
+The treehouse is off the Bravo Farms on Highway 99.

 Nitt Witt Ridge

-The Hearst Castle of trash art, this house in Cambria is a great spot to take a tour of and just marvel at how intricate and over the top it is.
+The Hearst Castle of trash art, this house in Cambria is a great spot to take a tour of.
+I have been a few times, and I still enjoy taking the tour as you never know what you will see.

-One of the largest tourist attractions in Fresno, the underground gardens were created by one man over the course of a few decades.
-You can still tour a few acres to this day and it gives you a great way to escape the Fresno heat.
+One of the most significant tourist attractions in Fresno, the underground gardens were created by one man over the course of a few decades.
+You can still tour a few acres to this day, and it gives you a great way to escape the Fresno heat.

 Whoa Nellie Deli